* Twenty-six of these customers are overseas companies

 Kobe Steel's Hatano copper tube plant southwest of Tokyo has been inspected by a certification company to see whether it has complied with the JIS in terms of quality management systems and product specifications.

 "We have been told by the certification company that the JIS H 3300 certificate for copper and copper alloy seamless tubes has been revoked due to improper quality management at the plant," a Kobe Steel spokesman said before the news conference.

 As a result of the revocation, it will be no longer able to sell those products with the JIS label.
 But they can still be sold without the certificate.
-The JIS-certified products account for about 40 percent of Hatano's sales by weight, the company said.

 Still, customers may switch suppliers or pick Kobe's competitors for future orders, industry experts said.